GSA/DevSecOps/README.md

 * [`terraform/`](terraform/) - [Terraform](https://www.terraform.io/) code for setting up the infrastructure at the [Amazon Web Services (AWS)](https://aws.amazon.com/) level

-## Important concepts

-### Configuration as code

-All configuration is code, and [all setup steps are documented](#setup).
-New environment(s) can be created from scratch quickly and reliably.

-### DRY

-The code follows the [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
-Values that need to be shared are passed around as variables, rather than being hard-coded in multiple places.
-This ensures configuration stays in sync.

 ## Using the Modules

 Using the modules is as easy as declaring them in your code, along with a pointer to the proper location.
 For example, the following terraform code will declare a VPC flow log using the module presented here.